 4.1.4 Commitment to international cooperation

-The commitment to international cooperation in general as an explanatory factor is here measured through the KOF sub-index on political globalization [45,46].
+The commitment to international cooperation in general as an explanatory factor is here measured through the KOF sub-index on political globalization [38,39].
 Countries with GHS implementation have statistically higher political globalization scores (Figure 3).
 A country that in general chooses to be part of international treaties, is a member of many international organisations in different fields, and is open for diplomatic relations with other countries, is thus more likely to implement the GHS than countries who score lower on this indicator.
+The causality cannot be determined in this study, and it if of course possible that countries that score lower on this indicator do so for reasons that are the same or different compared to the reasons for countries without GHS not to have implemented it yet.
+Regardless of the causality, this is an important factor to take into account if aiming to assist countries with GHS implementation.
+Countries that score low on this indicator, and thus have fewer contacts and interactions with other countries, may for example need development assistance with a different design than countries that score higher on this indicator and thus have more experience of international interaction.
+From another angle, it is of course interesting to ask if the countries that score low on this indicator do so by “choice”, or if the international cooperation is not there because of other reasons, such as other countries not engaging with them.

-Figure 3: KOF index of globalization for year 2014 [45,46] vs GHS implementation.
+Figure 3: KOF index of globalization for year 2014 [38,39] vs GHS implementation.
 Each dot represents a country. t is the test statistic, df is the degrees of freedom and p is the probability.